Princess Anne Attends Memorial for Australian Bushfire Dead

 The Queen and the Prince of Wales have offered their condolences to the Australian people, and Her Majesty has made a donation to the Australian Red Cross’s Victorian Bushfire Fund (see this blog entry for more details).
 The Duke of Edinburgh has opened the condolence book at the Australian High Commission in London.

-For a discussion of Princess Anne’s visit to Australia to take part in this ceremony, see this thread.Filed under British Royals
+For a discussion of Princess Anne’s visit to Australia to take part in this ceremony, see this thread.Filed under The United Kingdom

-Tagged Australia, British Commonwealth, Elizabeth II, Memorial, Natural Disaster, The Princess Royal.
+Tagged Australia, Donations, Elizabeth II of the United Kingdom, Memorial, Natural Disaster, The Princess Royal.